datacarpentry/astronomy-python/_episodes/05-join.md

 > ## Outline
 >
-> 1. We'll reload the candidate stars we identified in the previous
+> 1. We will reload the candidate stars we identified in the previous
-> notebook.
+> episode.
 >
-> 2. Then we'll run a query on the Gaia server that uploads the table
+> 2. Then we will run a query on the Gaia server that uploads the table
 > of
 > candidates and uses a `JOIN` operation to select photometry data for
 > the candidate stars.
 >
-> 3. We'll write the results to a file for use in the next notebook.
+> 3. We will write the results to a file for use in the next episode.
 {: .checklist}

 ## Starting from this episode